MelonKony/millmint/site/factbook/society/technology/vessels/suffrage-class.md

 ---
-title: Suffrage-class Corvette
+title: Suffrage-class
 fulltitle: Suffrage-class Corvette
 icon: ⚓️
 color: marine
 logo: /svg/crests/marine.svg

 series: vessel
-draft: false
+description: The Suffrage-Class is a class of corvette in service with the Vekllei Armed Forces.

 aliases:
 - /suffrage-class/